Christ’s Present Ministry for the Church

 He is the sinner’s only Savior, but the sinner cannot reach God without a Mediator.

-This is taken with 1 Timothy 2:5: “For there is one God, one mediator also between God and men, himself man, Christ Jesus.”
+This is taken with 1 Timothy 2: For there is one God and one Mediator between God and men, the Man Christ Jesus.

 Job recognized the need of a Mediator.
 The unsaved might cry to God for a thousand years, but if there is no Mediator, there would be no hope for them.
-No man can approach God except through the Mediator.
+No person can approach God except through the Mediator.

 John 14:6: “I am the way [to the Father], and the truth [there is no reality outside of Him], and the life.”
-That life is eternal life, the nature of God.
-Here is His master sentence, “No man cometh unto the Father, but by me.”

-His ministry of intercession is little appreciated by the believer.
 In every temptation, in every trial, and at every hard place, Jesus ever lives to pray for us.
 That is the reason for our victory.

-Paul says, in Philippians 4:13, “I can do all things in him that strengtheneth me.”
-Strength comes through His intercession.
+Paul says, in Philippians 4: 13 I can do all things through Christ who strengthens me.

 The Father’s love is manifest in the intercessory work of His Son.
 He is not only our High Priest, Savior, and Mediator, but whenever we sin and our fellowship is broken, we have someone at the right hand of the Father who ever remains faithful.